KoynovStas/uCRC_t/README.md

 int      get_crc(uint64_t &crc, FILE* pfile, void* buf, size_t size_buf) const;
 ```

-The method which uses FILE* does not set the file pointer(pos) to the beginning.
+The method which uses FILE* set the file pointer(pos) to the beginning.
-After work, the file pointer(pos) points to the end of the file.
+After work, the file position is returned to the original position before the work function get_crc().

 **Get CRC-32 for single buf:**